barbosa89/vue-table/README.md

 ]);
 ```

-when you don't pass a custom data key, it means the APi service send data as follows:
+when you don't pass a custom data key, it means the API service send data as follows:

 ```php
 return response()->json($collection);